20 FREE Marketing Tips for New Authors

 I set up my blog in February 2016 – 9 months in advance of my book release.
 My blog friends have been a HUGE support, and a good number have now bought and reviewed my book.

 Post regular updates on your publishing journey.
 You can share your editing experiences, your book cover reveal, launch party, giveaways, news of discounts, latest reviews…

-Remember to create a dedicated book page which includes reviews and sales links, plus an e-mail address for any enquiries.
+Remember to create a dedicated book page which includes reviews and sales links, plus a Contact page for enquiries.

 Book Link on Blog Posts